BlackBerry009/tools/README.md

 ## About
-this is project is to learn Next.js and use some popular library
+this project is to learn Next.js and use some popular library

 **Next.js + shadcn ui + tailwind css + swr**